 He has experiences working as an art therapist/mental health professional in Chicago, IL, as well as being a painting instructor at Syracuse University and as a teaching artist in Seattle, WA.
 He has worked with various age groups and diverse ethnic populations in both rural and urban settings.
 As an artist, he served as an artist-in-residence at various artist colonies across the United States.

 Yoshimoto has been published on multiple publications and websites, received a letter of recognition from the United Nations, awarded the Joan Mitchell Foundation's Painters and Sculptors Grant in 2015 and exhibited works nationally and internationally.

-He has also shown in solo exhibitions in New York, Chicago, IL, Portland, OR, Seattle, WA, Alva, OK, Tulsa, OK, Fort Worth, TX, Lincoln, NE and Omaha, NE.
+He has also shown in solo exhibitions in New York, NY, Chicago, IL, Portland, OR, Seattle, WA, Alva, OK, Tulsa, OK, Fort Worth, TX, Las Vegas, NV, Orlando, FL, San Antonio, TX, Berea, KY, Athens, OH, Jackson, WY, Durango, CO, Greeley, CO, Sheridan, WY, Huntsville, AL, Cookeville, TN, Eureka, CA, Milwaukee, WI, Champaign, IL, Fayette, IA, Council Bluffs, IA, Wayne, NE, Kearney, NE, Lincoln, NE and Omaha, NE.

-Yoshimoto currently works as an Assistant Professor of Art, teaching foundations level courses.
+Yoshimoto currently works as an Associate Professor of Art at University of Nebraska at Omaha.

 “Great things are done by a series of small things brought together.”